anandgaurav177/GauravAnand/Quickreview-master/README.md

-# Quickreview
-Harvardx CS50W Project1

-This web application is project 1 of HarvardX: CS50W Web Programming with Python and JavaScript.
+This web application is project  - Web Programming with Python and JavaScript.

 It's a book review website that allows users to register, log in, search for books, leave reviews, and access reviews by other users.